na-na-hi/renget/archive/vp-plays.md

 ##Reborn Multi-LP
 !!! note Status: Completed
-    It's a reborn LP, except we have like a shit ton of tripfags playing all at once with monotype/dualtype restrictions and fighting eachother after agreed upon points of progression.
+    It's a reborn LP, except we had like a shit ton of tripfags playing all at once with monotype/dualtype restrictions and fighting eachother after agreed upon points of progression.
 Or at least we used to have those fights, before we learnt the hard way that Reborn's online servers are fucking garbage.
+    Likely the only multi-LP that didn't have any major incidents.

 https://arch.b4k.co/vp/thread/54277492/ 1 reliable public transportation
 https://arch.b4k.co/vp/thread/54282361/ 2 100% reliable online play system